 I am going to be just fine, whether healing stays or healing goes; come what may, cure or no cure.

 Because Grace has taught my heart to sing.
-And Love is alive and moving like an invisible eternal current.
+And Love is alive and moving through me like an invisible eternal current.

-Let the strong winds blow and carry me: a holy indifferent architect of Cinderella pumpkin altars, a seeker of the timeless and the tranquil, a trusting little oak leaf imperfectly pirouetting through the autumn air.
+So let the strong winds blow.
+Let them carry me, a holy fool and architect of Cinderella pumpkin breakfast altars.
+Carry this seeker of the timeless and the tranquil over this present valley.
+Let me, a trusting little oak leaf, pirouette imperfectly through autumn air.

 Peace to you right where you are.